SciFighters/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/centerstage/readme.md

 5. **AprilTag Integration**: If the robot encounters an AprilTag, telemetry data related to the detected tag's position and orientation will be displayed.
 This information can aid in navigation and object tracking.

-6. **Termination**: The teleoperation loop continues until the program is stopped or terminated.
-Use the "A" button on the gamepad to halt the robot and exit the program.